ghaiklor/iterm-fish-fisher-osx/README.md

 - `shark` function build sparklines right in your terminal.
 - `tmate` terminal sharing
 - `upto` function gets you to a parent folder.
 I.e. you're inside `a/b/c/d/e/`, calling `upto b` will navigate you into `a/b`.
+- `async-prompt` Make your prompt asynchronous in Fish shell.
 - `vault` Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
 - `z` function shows the most recent and frequently visited folders, so you can go there without typing `cd` everytime.